v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Yes

 - **Behavior monitoring**:
   Allows or disallows Microsoft Defender Behavior Monitoring functionality.
-Embedded in Windows 10, these sensors collect and process behavioral signals from the operating system and sends this sensor data to your private, isolated, cloud instance of Microsoft Defender ATP.
+Embedded in Windows 10, these sensors collect and process behavioral signals from the operating system and send this sensor data to your private, isolated, cloud instance of Microsoft Defender ATP.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067111)

   **Default**: Yes